What is GPU?

-Similarly, another study indicates that the video card’s idle temperature normally varies from 30-40 ° C and maybe 60-85 ° C under load.
+A study indicates that the video card’s idle temperature normally varies from 30-40 ° C and maybe 60-85 ° C under load.
 The maximum GPU temperature for high-end graphics cards lies between 95-105 ° C. However, as already described, when it reaches 90 ° C under load, it is overheating, and you should switch off the device to prevent damage.

-How hot should my gpu get?
+How hot should my GPU get?

-Even the standard GPU temp depends on the resolution of the games that you play.
+The standard GPU temp depends on the resolution of the games that you play.

-For example, when playing games with the medium resolution, the GPU temperature should be no higher than 60-65 degrees Celsius.
+For example, when playing games with medium resolution, the GPU temperature should be no higher than 60-65 degrees Celsius.
 It shouldn’t be greater than 65-70 ° C for high game resolution.